 LA DOLCE VITA

 'LA DOLCE VITA' is the story of a displaced character.
-Hope, decides to leave his/her war infested city to find a better life abroad.
-He/She goes on a journey in hope of finding a purpose in life in the new world but encounters a wall along the way.
+Hope, decides to leave their war infested city to find a better life abroad.
+They go on a journey in hope of finding a purpose in life in the new world but encounters a wall along the way.